Learn more about the Academy from these Frequently Asked Questions.

 When will parents be notified of health issues?

-Parents will be contacted if our medical staff has any questions, if a serious injury has occurred, if a camper is taken to a doctor, or if a camper spends the night in the health center.
+Parents will be contacted if our medical staff has any questions, if a serious injury or illness has occurred, if a camper is taken to a doctor, or if a camper needs to spend the night in the Health Center.

 What kind of food does the Academy serve?

 We pride ourselves on providing healthy food options that give our growing athletes the energy and nutrition they need.
-Each day, our Head Chef and crew prepare a well-balanced menu of camp favorites that include tasty protein-based entrees and a variety of side dishes served in our lakeside dining hall or at the weekly cookout.
-Fruit, salad, and pasta bars are always featured, with fresh local produce and whole grain pastas, breads and cereals.
-We offer healthy snacks every evening, with occasional indulgences like ice cream, homemade desserts, and s’mores of course!
+Each day, our Head Chef and crew prepare a well-balanced menu of camp favorites that include tasty protein-based entrees and a variety of side dishes served in our lakeside dining hall or the adjacent, outdoor picnic area.
+Fruit, salad, and pasta bars are always featured at lunch and dinner, and we offer toast, fruit, and cereal at breakfast.
+We offer snacks in the morning, afternoon, and evening.
+Evening snacks include occasional indulgences like ice cream, homemade desserts, and s’mores of course!

 Where do the campers live?

-Berkshire athletes live in newly-renovated cabins which house 8-12 girls and 2-3 cabin counselors.
+Berkshire athletes live in renovated cabins which house 8-12 girls and 2-3 cabin counselors.
 The cabins are clustered together in centrally located areas around camp.
-Every cabin has its own bathroom with showers, sinks, and toilets.
-All cabins have electricity, windows, comfortable beds, and individual storage areas.
+Every cabin has air-conditioning and its own bathroom with showers, sinks, and toilets.
+All cabins have windows, comfortable beds, and individual storage areas.
 Campers bring their own bedding and towels.